 These specs will also enable you to check the empty weight of carry-on bags because the heavier the empty bag is, the less gear can be packed to carry on the flight.
 You’ll need to pack light for some of these destinations as you may be carrying your luggage for greater distances than you would be in city or resort locations.

 10 Unique Travel Destinations in Southeast Asia

-Best places to go in Southeast Asia!
+In this list you can find some of the best places to go in Southeast Asia!

 If you’re looking for a safe destination with unmatched local hospitality and few other tourists, then this might be the place for you.
 Hsipaw is about 200 kms northeast of Mandalay.
 It feels remote, but really isn’t, and has some good budget hotels at very reasonable prices.
 Although Myanmar is not the unspoiled paradise that it once was, Hsipaw will provide you with an experience that is as close as possible to the ‘old’ Myanmar.